ArrosAmbCoses/UOC-TFM-Understanding-dating-algorithms/README.md

 - Prediction models: Notebook where the different approaches to an optimal model are tested

-- TM defense (CAT): video defense, in Catalan, of my master's thesis
+- MT defense (CAT): video defense, in Catalan, of my master's thesis